Last updated 10 June 2020

 It can’t hurt to consider what you can do to travel “responsibly.”

 As Sondra Stewart from Streets International says, “Not every tourist who comes to Vietnam wants to bother about traveling responsibly and do oodles of research about where to go and what to do.
 But what if someone does that research for them and then shares the information?
 It is then up to a traveler to decide if they want to go down that path or not.
 If I were to give advice to a traveler keen to be responsible, I’d suggest they need to look at the greater impact of what we are doing.”

 Why I chose G Adventures

 One of the reasons I selected *G Adventures tours to travel through Vietnam was because of their efforts to choose activities that are fundamentally “responsible.”
 Throughout the tour, our guide Meou would remind us of how to do these small things.

 Hopefully, your visit to Hoi An will be filled with positive memories and if this article prompts you to travel responsibly while you’re there – I am grateful.
 And please let me know in the comments below, some of your favourite memories of Hoi An.

-*(FYI My trip was not sponsored by G Adventures – it was fully funded by myself.
+*My trip was not sponsored or subsidised by G Adventures – it was paid for by myself.
 I have no affiliate links in this article.
-These comments are from my own experiences and research.)
+These comments are my own.